rust-lang/blog.rust-lang.org/posts/inside-rust/2024-05-06-announcing-project-goals.md

 > It’s difficult to make predictions, especially about the future.

 Project goals will typically describe what the shiny future Rust will look like with the goal accomplished.
-However, humans are notoriously bad at planning and estimating, and in addition, resource committments may be time-bounded and may require re-evaluation on a regular cadence.
+However, humans are notoriously bad at planning and estimating, and in addition, resource commitments may be time-bounded and may require re-evaluation on a regular cadence.

 Thus, project goals should focus primarily on a medium-term goal that can be accomplished within the year, and realistic milestones to be accomplished in that timeframe.
 Some project goals may be entirely completed within such a timeframe.
 Other project goals may set out incremental milestones (e.g. shipping an RFC), or even just experiments to determine feasibility.